gaganj007/kaintree_challenge/README.md

 # kaintree_challenge

 ## Setting Up and Running the Application
-1. Prerequisites:
+-A Prerequisites:

-      Python installed on your system.
+     - Python installed on your system.
-      Django and Django REST Framework installed in your virtual environment.
+     - Django and Django REST Framework installed in your virtual environment.
 Use pip install django djangorestframework.
-      Setting Up the Project:
+      -Setting Up the Project:

-2. Clone the project repository.
+-A  Clone the project repository.
-      Navigate into the project directory.
+      -Navigate into the project directory.
-      Create a virtual environment: python -m venv venv.
+     - Create a virtual environment: python -m venv venv.
-      Activate the virtual environment: On Windows, venv\Scripts\activate; on macOS/Linux, source venv/bin/activate.
+      -Activate the virtual environment: On Windows, venv\Scripts\activate; on macOS/Linux, source venv/bin/activate.
-      Install dependencies: pip install -r requirements.txt.
+      -Install dependencies: pip install -r requirements.txt.

-3. Running the Application:
+-A Running the Application:

-    Apply migrations: python manage.py migrate.
+    - Apply migrations: python manage.py migrate.
-    Run the server: python manage.py runserver.
+    - Run the server: python manage.py runserver.
-    Access the app at http://localhost:8000/.
+    - Access the app at http://localhost:8000/.